Katie @the_freefrom_mummies x LiberEat Guest Blog

 Jade and I have also set up a local support group for parents of children with food allergies, Stockport Allergy Mamas, where we have local meet ups and mums nights.

-Who inspires you in the free from community?
+Who inspires you in the 'free from' community?

 There are many, many people I could name as people who I look up to in the allergy community, though Emma Amoscato always comes to mind first when I think of my favourite account and inspiration.
 I met Emma through Instagram when I started following her account back in 2016.
 Since then we have spoken often, she has been someone who I have turned to when I have been worried about reactions or asthma and she has been someone who has coached me through dealing with the mental impact that living with these atopic conditions has had on my health.
 The content that Emma shares is truly inspirational and she will always be someone that I look up to.